fuadsaneen/AlgorithmsExplained/README.md

 # AlgorithmsExplained
-This repository contains step by step implementation of various algorithms.
+This repository contains step by step implementation of various data structures and algorithms.